 Welcome Bonuses At Michigan Poker Sites

-PokerStars MI also extends a welcome promotion that includes a 100% deposit match bonus up to $600 (using code STARS600) or a $50 free play.
+PokerStars MI gives you a choice between a 100% deposit match bonus up to $600 (using code STARS600) or a $50 free play.

-The deposit match bonus matches your first deposit with an equal amount of free poker credits, up to a max of $600.
-Like most deposit match bonuses, these offers come with a playthrough requirement, unlocking portions of the bonus depending on how much you play.
+Note that the deposit match bonus offers come with a playthrough requirement, unlocking portions of the bonus depending on how much you play.